-The National Center for Rural Health Works (RHW) is funded from the Federal Office of Rural Health Policy (ORHP) through a Cooperative Agreement with the National Rural Health Association (NRHA).
-RHW began in 1998 as an initiative to expand public awareness of the economic importance of health services and to stress health care’s critical role in rural development.
-RHW has provided information to support local decision-makers in rural communities to become proactive and intricately involved in planning and supporting their local health systems.
-The ultimate objective has been to maintain local health care services, including critical access hospitals, to result in healthier rural communities and economies.
+The National Center for Rural Health Works was founded in 1998 as an initiative to expand public awareness of the economic importance of health services and to stress healthcare’s critical role in rural development.
+NCRHW has provided information to help local decision-makers in rural communities to become proactive and intricately involved in planning and supporting their local health systems.
+The ultimate objective has been to maintain local healthcare services, including critical access hospitals, to result in healthier rural communities and economies.

-The Goals of the National Center for Rural Health Works
+Goals of National Center for Rural Health Works:

 - Provide training and technical assistance to help clients understand and use these tools and templates.

 - Promote findings, experiences, toolkits, and templates to both health and economic development audiences.

 The National Center for Rural Health Works (NCRHW) is funded from the Federal Office of Rural Health Policy (ORHP) through a cooperative agreement with the National Rural Health Association (NRHA).